Written by Cat Roberts from Cat is out of the office

 Ostrog Monastery

-I don’t normally get excited by religious sites, but I’ve never seen anything like this in all my travels!
+I don’t usually get excited by religious sites, but I’ve never seen anything like this in all my travels!
 Located high on a hillside – carved into the mountain – this Serbian Orthodox Monastery is one of the most important religious sites in Montenegro.
 The monastery itself is made up of two parts – the Lower Church and Upper Monastery.
 With your rental car, you can go early to beat the tour buses.

 Move This Adventure To Your Inbox & Get An Instant Freebie